neilbrown/edlib/README.md

 ===============

 These are the basic common objects which can (I hope) be used to build a rich document editor.
-There need to be lots of extensions of course to make them useful.
+There needs to be lots of extensions of course to make them useful.
 The current extensions that are available include:

 Text Document
 -------------